MMaDA-VLA: Large Diffusion Vision-Language-Action Model with Unified Multi-Modal Instruction and Generation

 \subsection{Pre-Training}

-Table~\ref{tab:pretrain} compares the performance of \model trained from scratch with our large-scale pre-training.
+Table~\ref{tab:pretrain} compares the performance of \model with and without large-scale pre-training.
 Pre-training yields consistent improvements on both benchmarks.
-On LIBERO, it increases the multi-task generalization score from 94.5\% to 98.0\%, which is a gain of 3.5 percentage points.
-On CALVIN, it improves the average execution length to long-horizon tasks from 4.56 to 4.78, corresponding to an absolute increase of 0.22.
-Thus, pre-training improves model generalization and execution accuracy by learning from large-scale and diverse data.
-Furthermore, we visualize the pre-training process using the loss curve and the mask rate statistics in Figure~\ref{fig:vis_pre}.
+On LIBERO, it increases the multi-task generalization score from 94.5\% to 98.0\%, a gain of 3.5 percentage points.
+On CALVIN, it improves the average execution length on long-horizon tasks from 4.56 to 4.78, corresponding to an absolute increase of 0.22.
+Thus, pre-training improves model generalization and execution accuracy by leveraging large-scale, diverse data.
+Furthermore, we visualize the pre-training process using the loss curve and mask-rate statistics in Figure~\ref{fig:vis_pre}.
 Because the mask rate is sampled according to the cosine schedule described in Section~\ref{sec:learn_obj}, the training loss varies within a bounded range that correlates with the sampled mask ratio.
-The smoothed loss curve indicates that the model initially adapts rapidly to the newly introduced action tokens, and subsequently learns cross-embodiment robot manipulation skills from large-scale data and egocentric human demonstrations, which improves generalization.
+The smoothed loss curve indicates that the model initially adapts rapidly to the newly introduced action tokens and subsequently learns cross-embodiment robot manipulation skills from large-scale data and egocentric human demonstrations.
+This progression improves generalization.
 Moreover, the broad coverage of sampled mask rates supports stable learning across different levels of masking, which is important for each step of the iterative multi-step inference procedure.